 Data processing entails all the normal imaging data tasks such as subtraction of any bias, flat fielding and removal of bad pixels.
-To obtain flats and bad pixel maps, we have found that the standard CONICA procedures and data reduction software were fine.
-Results using the standard flats were compared with flats generated by hand, with the finding that there was no significant difference.
+To obtain flats and bad pixel maps, the standard NaCo calibration plan and pipeline recipes are fine.
+Results using the standard pipeline reduced flats were compared with flats generated by hand, with the finding that there was no significant difference.